 Adélie penguins are top-level Antarctic predators that eat mainly Antarctic krill (Euphausia superba).
-Australian Antarctic Division scientists are studying the amount of krill needed by penguins each year to feed themselves and their chicks, by monitoring penguins over many years, as natural changes in the Antarctic environment can cause each year to be different.
+Australian Antarctic Division scientists are studying the amount of krill needed by penguins each year to feed themselves and their chicks.
+Natural changes in the Antarctic environment can cause each year to be different, so AAD scientists are monitoring the penguins over many years.
 Environmental variations can affect the distribution of krill in certain years and this in turn can affect the penguins.

-A long term monitoring program studying Adélie penguins has been run by Australian scientists at Béchervaise Island (67°35'S, 62°48'E), East Antarctica, since 1990.
+A long term monitoring program studying Adélie penguins has been run by Australian scientists at Béchervaise Island (67°35’S, 62°48’E), East Antarctica, since 1990.
 Similar programs are carried out by other nations working at other locations around Antarctica.
-These monitoring programs are run as part of the international CCAMLR (Convention for the Conservation of Marine Living Resources) Ecosystem Monitoring Program (CEMP).
+These monitoring programs are run as part of the international CCAMLR Ecosystem Monitoring Program (CEMP).

 One major aim of CCAMLR is to ensure that the human harvest of krill does not adversely affect any element of the Southern Ocean (Antarctic) Ecosystem.
 As Adélie penguins are large consumers of krill, we need to determine how the human harvest of krill will affect them.
 Our research will help answer the following questions: